turbolinks/turbolinks-classic/README.md

 The best way to find out just how fast it is?
 Try it on your own application.
 It hardly takes any effort at all.

-No jQuery or any other framework
+No jQuery or any other library
 --------------------------------

 Turbolinks is designed to be as light-weight as possible (so you won't think twice about using it even for mobile stuff).
-It does not require jQuery or any other framework to work.
-But it works great _with_ jQuery or Prototype or whatever else have you.
+It does not require jQuery or any other library to work.
+But it works great _with_ the jQuery or Prototype framework, or whatever else have you.

 Events